 Life here would seem to be important because somehow it furthers our development, preparing us for what lies in the future.
 We are not just waiting for a spot in paradise.
 We are preparing for a job in the kingdom.

 Some of that will likely be true.
 But I have a hard time accepting that heaven is just a place of reward.
 I know for sure that I have done nothing that deserves reward.
-The only reason I have a place in his kingdom is because God has chosen me as an act of his grace.
-Nor can I imagine that watching video’s, eating chocolate or chatting with all the old hero’s of the faith would be very satisfying for all of eternity.
+The only reason I have a place in his kingdom is that God has chosen me as an act of his grace.
+Nor can I imagine that watching videos, eating chocolate, or chatting with all the old heroes of the faith would be very satisfying for all of eternity.

-Instead I look forward to working in the kingdom.
-To being a part of whatever function that God is preparing me for now.
+Instead, I look forward to working in the kingdom.
+To be a part of whatever function that God is preparing me for now.
 Here I am in boot camp, learning to be faithful and obedient.
 Then I will be doing my real job.
 A job that I was created to do and am in training for now.
-I cannot imagine what that job is now.
+I cannot imagine what that job is like now.
 But I look forward to doing it alongside my Father and creator.
-To fulfilling God’s purpose in my life and eternity.
+To fulfill God’s purpose in my life and eternity.

 What destination awaits those who are not among the elect of God, who have not walked with him in faith?
 The traditional response is that they will spend an eternity in a conscious state of torment.
 But I struggle with this response for a couple of reasons.

 The first reason is that it is not really what I understand the Bible to teach.
-It does talk Gehenna.
-Where the fire never goes out and worms never die.
-The fate that awaits unbelievers at the judgement.
+It does talk of Gehenna.
+Where the fire never goes out, and worms never die.
+The fate that awaits unbelievers at the judgment.

 And that aligns better with the more commonly described fate of the unbeliever: destruction or perishing.
-A time of judgement, potentially followed by punishment, and ultimately annihilation.
+A time of judgment, potentially followed by punishment, and, ultimately, annihilation.
 I believe this better fits the New Testament teaching than eternal conscious torment.